Biography of Margot Day & Kurtis Knight

 The debut music video from her music project Metamorph, “The Wave” and Fire Monkey released in 2016, and "Daisy Logic" released late 2017 collectively over 85,000 views.

 Day put together an international team.
 Partner and Multi-instrumentalist Kurtis Knight from California continues to bring his own special magnetism, melding with Day.
 Knight offer's a strong presence with on-stage with guitar, keyboard, loops, soundscapes, electronic beats.
 His sense of timing, fun, ambiance expands the Metamorph experience.
 Knight has been in tune with Day since working on her electronic experimental Pop album SACRED! and her 2010 Fantasy Rock album Moss Circle.
-The telepathic and transcendent connection that Knight shares with Day weaves magic throughout the songs and the concert.

 Some of the Metamorph beats stem from Day’s collaboration with Parisian producer and composer DJ Ari Karma.
 Visuals from Maik L. Knight, a VJ video artist from Berlin, Germany, project a mood of expansion and vibe of exhilaration at the concerts, allowing Day to perform a fully immersive creative performance for audiences.

 Metamorph music comes from transformation and healing.
 An Alchemy of sound and visuals that portray how our lives are ever changing and expanding.
 With spontaneous bursts of art, dance, magic and love, held together by the music and capable of awakening human potential and positive energy.

 Metamorph is “music for morphing.”
 Day invites the listener to “become the wave, the phoenix, the butterfly, the pirate.”